softworkz/emby-wiki/Item-Information.md

 ### SeriesId, SeriesName
 These properties are applicable only to Episodes and Seasons.
 This will give you some basic information about the TV Series.

+### SoundtrackIds
+For Movies, Games and Series.
+It is a list of album id's in case you want to display the soundtracks.
+For MusicAlbums, it is the opposite, it is the list of items that the album is the soundtrack for.

 ### SpecialFeatureCount
 This is applicable to Movies only.
 This will tell you how many special features are available.
 The actual special feature items can then be retrieved using /Users/{UserId}/Items/{Id}/SpecialFeatures.